About the Award

 - More than one individual from the same institution may apply for this award.

-- Applicants who applied in 2016 may be eligible to apply with a different research project, but must receive advance approval to re-apply.
+- Applicants who applied in 2018 may apply with a different research project in the 2020 grant application cycle.

 - Selection procedures have been designed to identify scientists who show the most outstanding promise of making fundamental/crucial contributions to new knowledge regarding primary brain tumors.
 In addition to scientific merit and the theme of the proposed research, consideration is also given to the individual's past performance and promise as evidenced by the documentation submitted.